Frontline-Archive/pathlint/README.md

 1. Fork
 2. Create a branch and commit your changes
-3. Run `npm test` to check for linting errors if there are any, fix them, then push
+3. Run `npm run lint` to check for linting, `npm test` for unit tests, if there are any errors, fix them, then push
 4. Open a pull request
 5. While waiting, enjoy yourself walking your pet dog, or go to the gym.